 Unless otherwise noted, it is conservatively assumed that revenues will increase at a rate of 1% per year.
-Meanwhile, unless otherwise noted, an inflation rate of 4.5% is applied to O&M and project costs, consistent with KDOT's default inflation assumption.
-Assuming that revenues will increase more slowly than costs, constraining how many future projects can be planned for, reflects the historical reality that government funding for transportation is hard to anticipate and may not keep up with inflation and that price inflation occurs more rapidly in the construction sector than in the overall economy.
+Meanwhile, unless otherwise noted, an inflation rate of 4.5% is applied to 0&M and project costs, consistent with KDOT's default inflation assumption.
+This assumption that revenues will increase more slowly than costs constrains how many future projects can be planned for.
+However, it reflects the historical reality that government funding for transportation is hard to anticipate and may not keep up with inflation.
+It also reflects the long trend of price inflation occurring more rapidly in the construction sector than in the overall economy.